-(f) Termination or Non-Renewal Payment.
-If the Term of this Agreement is not extended for at least one (1) additional year in circumstances in which the Executive is willing and able to execute such extension and continue performing services, then the Executive's employment shall be terminated by the Company effective as of the expiration of the Term, in which event he shall be entitled to a Severance Payment equal to one (1) times the sum of (i) Executive's base salary in effect at the time of termination, plus (ii) the amount of all compensation paid to Executive under Section 4 hereof with respect to the immediately preceding fiscal year.
-The Severance Payment shall be paid in equal installments over a twelve (12) month period following the Executive's termination of employment, payable in accordance with the Company's regularly scheduled payroll.

-12. No Mitigation.
-The Executive shall not be required to mitigate the amount of any payment provided for in this Agreement by seeking other employment or otherwise, and no such payment shall be offset or reduced by the amount of any compensation or benefits provided to the Executive in any subsequent employment.

-13. Change in Control.
-Notwithstanding any provision herein to the contrary, if a Trigger Event occurs during the Protected Period, the Executive shall be paid an amount equal to the "Code § 280G Maximum.
-If the Trigger Event occurs during the portion of the Protected Period that is prior to the date of the Change in Control, the Code § 280G Maximum shall be payable in the same manner and on the same basis as provided for under Section 11(b) of the Agreement upon a termination without Just Cause.
-If the Trigger Event occurs during the portion of the Protected Period that is on or after the date of the Change in Control, the Code § 280G Maximum shall be paid in a lump sum within ten (10) days of his termination of employment.
+- sum of (i) Executive's base salary in effect at the time of termination, plus (ii) the amount of all compensation paid to Executive under Section 4 hereof with respect to the immediately preceding fiscal year.
+The Severance Payment shall be paid in equal installments over a twelve (12) month period following the Executive's termination of employment, payable in accordance with the Company's regularly scheduled payroll. - 12.
+No Mitigation.
+The Executive shall not be required to mitigate the amount of any payment provided for in this Agreement by seeking other employment or otherwise, and no such payment shall be offset or reduced by the amount of any compensation or benefits provided to the Executive in any subsequent employment. - 13.
+Change in Control.
+Notwithstanding any provision herein to the contrary, if a Trigger Event occurs during the Protected Period, the Executive shall be paid an amount no greater than the Code § 280G Maximum.
+If the Trigger Event occurs during the portion of the Protected Period that is prior to the date of the Change in Control, the amount payable shall be payable in the same manner and on the same basis as provided for under Section 11(b) of the Agreement upon a termination without Just Cause.
+If the Trigger Event occurs during the portion of the Protected Period that is on or after the date of the Change in Control, the amount payable shall be paid in a lump sum within ten (10) days of his termination of employment.